Last updated on February 18th, 2022 at 09:05 pm

 If you’re a parent who stumbled across this article and have no idea who The 1975 are, let me put their popularity into perspective for you.

-If its up to anyone to make a serious change in this world, it’s in the hands of the people our children look up to; The artists.
+If it’s up to anyone to make a serious change in this world, it’s in the hands of the people our children look up to— those standing on the stage.